mitre/secure-coding-case-studies/go/msccs-9.md

 **Weakness:** CWE-88: Improper Neutralization of Argument Delimiters in a Command

 This weakness arises when an application fails to properly neutralize special elements in user-supplied input that are used as argument delimiters in command execution logic.
-This neutralization entails modifying (e.g. canonicalizing, encoding, escaping, quoting, validating) inputs so that special elements/characters are treated as literal data instead of interpreted as commands or logic.
+This neutralization entails modifying (e.g., canonicalizing, encoding, escaping, quoting, validating) inputs so that special elements/characters are treated as literal data instead of interpreted as commands or logic.
 The following is a simple example of an application constructing a MongoDB connection URI in Go:

     func connectToDatabase(userInput string) {
         connectionURI := "mongodb://localhost:27017/?authSource=" + userInput